intentframe/intentframe/README.md

 - Over-limit transactions, off-policy spending, off-policy data exfiltration.
 - Semantic deception — when an agent's stated reason doesn't match what its action would actually do.
 - Every shell command runs inside a kernel-enforced sandbox (macOS Seatbelt) regardless of policy decision.
-- Tamper-evident audit trail (SHA-256 hash chain) on every decision, allow or block.
+- Tamper-evident audit trail (SHA-256 hash chain) on every decision, whether allow or block.

 **It does not protect:**